Are You new to RC? Get "The Beginner's Guide To Flying RC Airplanes" ebook for the flying start you need!

-You've researched and bought your plane, got familiar with it, put it together, prepared it for flight, found a suitable location and now it's time to fly it!
+You've researched and bought your plane, got familiar with it, assembled it, prepared it for flight, found a suitable location and now it's time to fly it!

 Whether you do an actual take off from the ground or a hand launch depends on a few things, which are...

-- does your rc airplane have landing gear (undercarriage)?
+- Whether or not your rc plane has landing gear (undercarriage).

-- what type of surface you are flying from, and the size of the plane's wheels.
+- What type of surface you're flying from, and the size of the plane's wheels.

 Above: RTF rc airplanes can be bought with or without landing gear.

-If your rc plane does have landing gear, the type of surface you're flying from is critical to taking off.
+If your plane has landing gear, the type of surface you're flying from is critical to taking off.

-In the same context, the size of your airplane's wheels is also another deciding factor.
+In the same context, the size of your airplane's wheels is critical.
 Larger diameter wheels can cope better with more difficult surfaces, whereas smaller diameter wheels are only good for smooth, harder surfaces.

-Without doubt the easiest part of the flight, taking off your rc airplane is a simple process that lasts just a few seconds, hopefully!
+Taking off your rc plane is, generally speaking, a simple process that lasts just a few seconds.

 Above: don't take off too early, or climb out too steeply.

-Once the plane is airborne, maintain full power and continue a smooth climb out (not too steep), and commence a turn before the plane gets too far away.
+Once the plane is airborne, maintain full power, or reduce power very slightly, and continue a smooth climb out (not too steep).
+Commence a turn before the plane gets too far away.

 Hand launching your rc airplane is simple enough but it's perfectly normal to feel uneasy the first few times you do it.

-As for a take off, a hand launch needs to be done into wind to maximise the lift under the wings, as well as the airflow over the control surfaces.
+As for a take off, a hand launch needs to be done in to wind to maximise airflow around the wings, as well as the airflow over the control surfaces.

 Hold your airplane at head-height, in whichever hand you feel most comfortable with, and have the transmitter in your other hand with your thumb on whichever stick it naturally falls onto i.e. it's going to be one stick or the other, depending on which hand the Tx is being held in.